The "Italian Salem"

-Triora is a small commune and village located in the Liguria region of Italy in the province of Imperia.
-The village is located close to the cities of Imperia and Genoa and is on the border of France.
-Triora is spread over an area of 68.
-Triora is known as the village of Witches since it is the last location in Italy that witnessed the witches' trial during the renaissance period.
+Triora is a small village located in the Liguria region of Italy in the province of Imperia.
+The village is close to the cities of Imperia and Genoa and is on the border with France.
+Triora is known as the Village of Witches, as it was see of some of the most gruesome witch killing in Italy, during the Renaissance.

-The village is located in the Valle Argentina and had been heavily destroyed in 1944 by the Germans.
+The village is located in the Valle Argentina and was heavily destroyed in 1944 by the Germans.
 The destruction caused the fleeing of many inhabitants of the village.
 After the recostruction, Triora is now a small, quaint and quiet town with a population of just 416.

 Attractions in Triora

 The Cabotina in Triora is an interesting place to visit.
-It was here that the young women and girls of Triora had ventured to in the dead of the night which led to the witches' trail, the last one that occurred in Italy in the renaissance period.
+It was here that the young women and girls of Triora had ventured to in the dead of night, leading to the events that caused the infamous witches' trials of Triora.
 The building is in ruins now but it still evokes an aura of mystery.

 Monte Delle Forche

-Monte Delle Forche is also known as Gallows Mountain and is a beautiful place to visit.
-From top of the mountain one can get good views of the village and also of the surrounding landscapes.
+Monte Delle Forche, Gallows' Mountain in English, is a beautiful place to visit.
+From the top of the mountain one can get a good view of the village and also of the surrounding areas.

 The collegiate of Triora is one of the most interesting religious places to visit in the village.
-The collegiate has a beautiful architecture.
-The most interesting feature of the building is the large gothic bell tower.
+The collegiate has a beautiful architecture: the most interesting feature of the building is its large gothic bell tower.
 Inside the church are several valuable artworks and decorations.
-The most noteworthy is the Baptism of Christ which dates back to the 14th century which was done by Taddeo di Bartolo, a painter from Siena.
+The most noteworthy is the Baptism of Christ which dates back to the 14th century, painted by Taddeo di Bartolo, a Sienese artist.
 There is also a beautiful panel painting dating back to the 16th century.

 The Oratory of Saint John the Baptist

 The oratory of Saint John Baptist is a typical village oratory.
-Inside the building the most noteworthy feature is a wooden statue which was made by Antonio Maragliano between 17th and 18th centuries.
-Other than the statue there are also a few other beautiful decorations.
+Inside the building the most noteworthy feature is a wooden statue made by famous Ligurian sculptor Antonio Maragliano between the 17th and 18th centuries.
+Other than the statue, there are also a few other beautiful decorations.

 Church of San Bernardino